 Talk to me … I’m like a sponge,

-— Dawn, Kew Gardens, NY
+— Dawn, Kew Gardens, New York

 We all have our eco-weaknesses around the house (I really need to lay off the paper towels even if they’re recycled-content) and I’d say going through a few sponges a month isn’t the absolute worst green household crime that you could commit.
 However, buying less environmentally dubious sponges and keeping them out of landfills a bit longer is a pretty painless fix.